 I spoke about the meaning of peace.
 How can the practice of shamatha meditation cultivate inner peace?
 How genuine peace is not weakness but rather is coupled with bravery and strength.
 The bravery and strength to lean into our habitual patterns and reactions with a steady yet light touch of mindfulness.
 I talked about how leaning into our resistance and solid stuckness with mindfulness has a liberating effect and how we could find freedom FROM attachment patterns of thinking, feeling, and behaving by first finding freedom IN the midst of these patterns.
 This led to a lot of interesting discussions.

-These guys have totally caught onto the spiritual by-passing notion without much problem, perhaps because most of them are in prison with long sentences, including life sentences.
-I’ve experienced some inmates at another prison that have relatively short sentences (a few years) and many of them are bidding their time until they get out.
+These guys have caught onto the spiritual by-passing notion without much problem, perhaps because most are in prison with long sentences, including life sentences.
+I’ve experienced some inmates at another prison with relatively short sentences (a few years), and many are biding their time until they get out.
 They can see the light at the end of the (prison) tunnel.
-Many of them are still involved in the blame game complete with resentments, excuses and avoiding their darker ingrained behavioral patterns.
+Many are still involved in the blame game, with resentments, excuses, and avoiding their darker ingrained behavioral patterns.
 However, by and large, the guys cannot see any light at the end of the tunnel.
-So many of them have had to directly face their ghosts and skeletons in their closets.
+So many have had to face their ghosts and skeletons directly in their closets.
 They have learned to generate their own internal light.
 They know what it means to hit bottom and to navigate through that darkness quite well.
-I am always inspired and grateful to be with them because of their struggles and because of their bravery and strength.
+I am always inspired and grateful to be with them because of their struggles, bravery, and strength.
 I learn a lot from their example.